Contrasting Mitsubishi (OTCMKTS:MSBHF) & Marubeni (OTCMKTS:MARUY)

-Mitsubishi (OTCMKTS:MSBHF) and Marubeni (OTCMKTS:MARUY) are both large-cap multi-sector conglomerates companies, but which is the better investment?
-We will compare the two businesses based on the strength of their risk, profitability, dividends, analyst recommendations, earnings, institutional ownership and valuation.
+Mitsubishi (OTCMKTS:MSBHF) and Marubeni (OTCMKTS:MARUY) are both large-cap multi-sector conglomerates companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, earnings, profitability and institutional ownership.

-This is a summary of current ratings and target prices for Mitsubishi and Marubeni, as reported by MarketBeat.com.
+This is a summary of recent ratings for Mitsubishi and Marubeni, as provided by MarketBeat.com.

 |Sell Ratings